• Skip to primary navigation

 Marie was one of the first people to research the effects of cigarette smoking on the lungs.

-As well as her own research, Marie taught biochemistry courses while encouraging and supporting minority students to enrol in medical and science programs.
+In addition to her own research, Marie taught biochemistry courses while encouraging and supporting minority students to enrol in medical and science programs.
 In 1988, she founded a scholarship for minority students wanting to study science at Queen’s College in New York.

 Marie’s achievements are all the more incredible when you consider that she was educated at a time when a college education was thought to be impossible for many African American students.